panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 ## 2. Looking at the event loop

-What's related with the asynchornous JavaScript can be answered by investigating the event loop behavior.
+What's related to the asynchronous JavaScript can be answered by investigating the event loop behavior.
 The question asked above can be found in how event loop processes promises and `setTimeout()`.

-JavaScript is a single-threaded.
+JavaScript is single-threaded.
 At any point in time, JavaScript executes only one function.

-Let's recall the main components of how asynchornous JavaScript works.
+Let's recall the main components of how asynchronous JavaScript works.

 ![Event Loop Empty](./images/Selection_019.png)